 |Vacation or PTO Accrual||No||No||No||Yes|

-Staff and Hourly employees who serve for this amount of military service
+Staff and Temporary employees who serve for this amount of military service

 Must apply (orally or in writing) to return to work this many days after release from duty